IMovie: iMovie '08 (2007)

 iMovie 08 was criticized due to its drastic abandonment of some iMovie HD 6 features.
-Former New York Times reviewer David Pogue said "iMovie ‘08 is an utter bafflement... incapable of the more sophisticated editing that the old iMovie made so enjoyable...All visual effects are gone — even basic options like slow motion, reverse motion, fast motion, and black-and-white.
-And you can’t have more than one project open at a time."
+Former New York Times reviewer David Pogue said "iMovie '08 is an utter bafflement... incapable of the more sophisticated editing that the old iMovie made so enjoyable...All visual effects are gone — even basic options like slow motion, reverse motion, fast motion, and black-and-white.
+And you can't have more than one project open at a time."
 Features removed included the classic timeline, the ability to create DVD chapter markers, support for plugins, and in-timeline audio adjustment and control. iMovie '08 imported a much more limited set of video codecs and metadata formats than previous versions of iMovie or the then-current version QuickTime Player.
 For example, QuickTime Player could be extended to support the FLIP Video 3ivx MPEG-4 codec, but iMovie '08 could not. iMovie '08 also removed the ability to import DV footage.
 As a result, all resulting videos had lossy compression applied and there was no facility for managing full format video.
 The peculiar lack of QuickTime support means QuickTime Pro could edit a larger range of video than iMovie '08.

 Apple released iMovie HD 6 as a free download to those who had purchased iMovie '08.
 However, in response to the release of the subsequent newer version of iMovie '09, Apple removed the download in late January 2009 while also reducing the $299 price tag for Final Cut Express to $199.
 Several of the features removed from iMovie '08 that were previously included with iMovie HD 6 have been restored into iMovie '09 and, more recently, iMovie '11.

 iMovie '09 (2009)

-iMovie '09 (version 8.0) was released January 2009 as part of the iLife '09 package.
+iMovie '09 (version 8.0) was released in January 2009 as part of the iLife '09 package.
 It introduced some new features and restored some features from previous versions of iMovie, including basic video effects (such as fast/slow motion and aged film) and image stabilization as well as travel map functions for marking locations where a video was shot. iMovie '09 also introduced simple implementations of more advanced features such as picture-in-picture and Chroma keying.
 It also improved editing with a precision cut editor and a clip trimmer, improved support for hard drive-based cameras such as the Flip Mino, added some new titles and transitions, and added full iDVD support (which was unavailable in iMovie '08).
 In addition, it introduced a Full-Screen Library Browser with which the user can find and examine all of his or her video in one place.